Portugal in the Junior Eurovision Song Contest 2021

-Portugal competed in the Junior Eurovision Song Contest 2021 in Paris, France on 19 December.
+Portugal was represented at the Junior Eurovision Song Contest 2021 in Paris, France, on 19 December.
 Portuguese broadcaster RTP is responsible for the participation, and selected Simão Oliveira to represent the country, after he won the second season of The Voice Kids Portugal.

 The country returned to the competition after an absence of one year due to the COVID-19 pandemic.